Deante12345/Barter-Box/README.md

     - Users can pick a point value to get for trading the food item, which can be used for future trades
 2. User Account
     - Secure signup and login system to ensure a personalised experience
-3. Point System:
+3. Point System
     - A built-in point based trading system that allows users to exchange food without using money
-4. User-Friendly Interface:
+4. User-Friendly Interface
     - Simple navigation built using Flet, making it accessible to everyone
+5. Search Bar
+    - Users can search for items by name or description
+6. Category-Based Filtering
+    - Users can view items based on specific categories
+7. SQLite Database
+    - Stores user accounts, item details, and transaction history securely

 ### Future Goals
 • Users will get exta points by watching adds or refering friends